Carlo47/BirdConcert/README.md

 ![Chirp_3](images/chirp880440121011000_start.png)

-Zoomed in start of chromatic chirp, beginning with 880 Hz
+Zoomed in at start of chromatic chirp, beginning with 880 Hz
 ## ---

 ![Chirp_3](images/chirp880440121011000_end.png)

-Zoomed in end of chromatic chirp, ending with 440 Hz
+Zoomed in at end of chromatic chirp, ending with 440 Hz
 ## ---

 Let's combine several chirps to imitate different birds, e.g. the cuckoo.